Frequently Asked Questions (FAQ)

 Can you walk me through the steps to get a Merchant onboarded with Mastercard?

-For 3DS 1, acquirers register and can add merchants via the mastercard form.
+For 3DS 1, acquirers can register and add merchants via the Mastercard form.
 The Qualtrics link should allow you to provide as many merchants as excel can handle.
 These are uploaded by Mastercard customer support team so they will likely parse the data on their end.

 For 3DS 2, merchants’ enrollment is done via Mastercard ISSM tool.
 The Mastercard Merchant Enrollment API enables acquirers and their service providers to manage merchant participation in Mastercard Identity Check on EMV 3-D Secure (3DS 2.0).
 Acquirers and service providers can add or delete merchants directly in Mastercard ISSM by sending the enrollment data through API Interfaces, up to approximately 20,000.
 More details on the API can be found in Mastercard bulletin - AN 3264 - Identity Check Merchant Enrollment Application Program Interface.